This 8th edition map has arrived and is now available for order!

-Our Kittatinny Trails Map is a four-map set featuring trails along the Kittatinny Ridge and adjacent Delaware River through New Jersey and Pennsylvania.
+Our Delaware Water Gap & Kittatinny Trails Map is a four-map set featuring trails along the Kittatinny Ridge and adjacent Delaware River through New Jersey, Pennsylvania, and New York.
 The maps are printed in vibrant color on waterproof and tear-resistant Tyvek, and are a must-have for exploring the vast parklands along the Kittatinny Ridge and adjacent section of the Delaware River.
-The 2016 update includes junction-to-junction trail mileage numbers on the face of the map, a major change to the trail system in Stokes State Forest, and additional inset maps of popular areas.

 Map features include: